Bacard1/HASS-Shoplist/README.md

 mode: single
 ```

-- **4. New item in the shopping list:** Sends notification to all mobile devices to add a new item to the list.🔽:
+- **4. New item in shopping list:** sends a notification to all mobile devices when a new item is added. 🔽:

 ```yaml
 alias: ""